isakess/learning-library/oci-library/oci-hol/oci-quick-start/oci-quick-start.md

       </copy>
       ```

-20. Open a new tab and enter 'http://COMPUTE_INSTANCE_PUBLIC_IP' and a screen like below should appear.
+20. Open a new tab and enter **http://PUBLIC-IP** where PUBLIC-IP is the IP address of the compute instance from STEP 2 and a screen like below should appear.

      ![](./../oci-quick-start/images/Customer_Lab_008.PNG " ")